shay108/best-image-recognizer/README.md

 ## Output
 The http request returns a `JSON over http` as well.
 The JSON contains:
-1. Face metadata (from the Azure API) of the "best iamge"
+1. Face metadata (from the Azure API) of the "best image"
 2. Filename of the "best image"

 ## Installation
 1. Download the files to a folder or clone the repo
-2. In the root folder, create a virtualenv: `virtualenv -p python3.7 venv` (on linux/mac)
+2. In the root folder, create a virtualenv: `virtualenv -p python3.7 venv`
-3. Activate the virtualenv: `. /venv/bin/activate` (on linux/mac)
+3. Activate the virtualenv: `. /venv/bin/activate`
 4. Install the requirements: `pip install -r requirements`
-5. Run the program: `python best-image-recognizer.py`
+5. Set the `FLASK_APP` environment variable: `export FLASK_APP=best-image-recognizer.py`
+* For *debug* mode, also set the following variable: `export FLASK_DEBUG=1`
+6. Start the webserver: `python -m flask run`

 ## Process
 TBD